 Tagliatelle di farro con finferli e castagne

-Spelt tagliatelle with chantarelle mushrooms and chestnuts Our original home cooking
+Emmer tagliatelle with chantarelle mushrooms and chestnuts Our original home cooking

 Tagliatelle tossed with chanterelle-and-chestnut sauce is a very tasty recipe of mine.
 Share it with your family at Sunday lunch or prepare this pasta dish for a special occasion to celebrate with your family and friends in fall.
 In fact fresh chanterelle mushroom is found especially in late summer and early fall and sometimes in spring.
 Chestnuts are another typical fall food.
 I also use orange juice to cook this sauce.
 Choose good-quality pasta and extra virgin olive oil for the best result.
 Other pasta recipes?